acyclics/smart-CAN/HERO_CAN/README.md

 }
 ```

-# Second method of receiving CAN messahe
+# Second method of receiving CAN message

 *Development in progress*